mindscan-de/FuriousIron-HFB/README.md

 where the particular search term is technically not even possible, so that no time is wasted on them.

-## Document IDs
+### Document IDs

-Document IDs are treated as an identifier to the real document.
+Document IDs are treated as an identifier of the real document.
 This identifier is calculated only once for every document, once it enters the search index.

 In a proof-of-concept we are looking whether a certain document ID is contained in a set of document IDs using a HFB-FilterBank.
-The important point for the document ID is, that it is a result of a collision resistant hash function (CRHF).
+The first important point for the document ID is, that it is a result of a collision resistant hash function (CRHF) or can be derived by sampling from a random process.
+The second important point is that this document ID is preferably 128 bit in size or longer.
+I see no reason, why this algorithm shouldn't also work with shorter document IDs as well e.g (64 bit).

-The document ID of this hash function can be obtained by hashing the content or by hashing the origin of this document for example.
-This hash value can be used to address / identify a particular document or the content of a particular document.
+A document ID can be obtained by hashing the content, or by hashing the origin / location of this document, but is not limited to that.
+This hash value becomes the document ID and can be used to address / identify a particular document or the content of a particular document.

-## Bloom-Filters
+### Bloom-Filters

-A Bloom-filter hashes a given value and uses this hash value to look up in some kind of array whether this memory location contains either a zero or a non-zero value.
+A Bloom-filter hashes a given value and uses this hash value to look it up in some kind of array whether this memory location contains either a zero or a non-zero value.

 A zero value indicates that such a hash value was never hashed during the insertion stage of the Bloom-filter.
-A non-zero value indicates that, either the hash value was hashed during the insertion phase, or a different value created a collision resulting in the same hash.
+A non-zero value indicates, that, either the hash value was hashed during the insertion phase, or a different value calculated a collision resulting in the same hash.

 Therefore a non-zero value means that the searched value was maybe part of the data set inserted into the Bloom-filter.

-When we repeat this question with different hash functions for the same value and then repeat the lookup in a different array, the risk of a false positive, reduces with each different calculated hash value.
+When we repeat this question with different hash functions for the same value and then repeat the lookup in a different array, the risk of a false positive, reduces with each different applied hash function and their calculated hash values.
+Many thoughts have gone into reducing the amount of hash functions, to compute multiple hash values.

 ## Hash-Free-Bloom-Filters